Extension “MizEdit”

 d) DCS RealWeather

-You can run DCS RealWeather from MizEdit now:
+You can run DCS RealWeather from MizEdit like so:

 realweather: